rice-cooker-recipes/rice-cooker-recipes.github.io/index.md

 <img width="400px" class="rounded float-start pe-4" src="/img/Recipes2.jpg">

 On the Recipes page, you can also add a new recipe where you will add the name of your recipe and fill in the rest of the attributes.

 <img width="400px" class="rounded float-start pe-4" src="/img/addrecipe.img">

-* About us - On the about us page you can learn more about the site and the creators.
+* About Us - On the about us page you can learn more about the site and the creators.
 You can also leave any feedback you may have!

 <img width="400px" class="rounded float-start pe-4" src="/img/Aboutus.img.webp">

-* Log Out
-  Lastly, you can log out to end your session.
+* Log Out - Lastly, you can log out to end your session.
 You can log back in whenever you want to use or add an ingredient.

 <img width="400px" class="rounded float-start pe-4" src="/img/signout.img">